1971 Tamil Nadu Legislative Assembly election: Background

+The fifth legislative assembly election is the first election to the body after the death of the most prominent and first Chief Minister of Tamil Nadu, C. N. Annadurai.

 The opposition party, Indian National Congress was heavily weakened due to a split that occurred in 1969.
 This led to the formation of Indian National Congress (Organisation) under K. Kamaraj, which was the major opposition in this election, while the Indian National Congress, supported the Dravida Munnetra Kazhagam.

 Indira Gandhi continued as Prime Minister with the support of Communist parties and DMK which had 25 seats in the Lok Sabha.
-It was during this time, the long-awaited Salem steel mill was approved.
+It was during this time that the long-awaited Salem steel mill was approved.
 The ruling Congress party decided to dissolve the Lok Sabha and conduct early elections to use the popularity from Bangladesh War victory.
 Then Chief minister of Tamil nadu M. Karunanidhi also decided to dissolve the state assembly and face the elections in alliance with Indira's Congress one year before the end of his term.

+This election marked the most recent instance in which the Tamil Nadu Legislative Assembly election was conducted in multiple phases, with polling held over three days, 1 March, 4 March, and 7 March.

 Parties and alliances

 The Dravida Munnetra Kazhagam (DMK) formed a seven-party alliance known as the Left and Democratic Front (Progressive Front).
 This coalition was led by the DMK and included the Indian National Congress (Indira), Communist Party of India (CPI), Praja Socialist Party, All India Forward Bloc, Muslim League, and M. P. Sivagnanam's Tamil National Party.
 The Congress party, reliant on DMK votes in the Lok Sabha for its survival, had no influence over seating arrangements.
 The Indira Congress contested in nine out of 39 parliamentary constituencies but did not participate in legislative assembly contests.
 Indira Gandhi directed the Tamil Nadu Congress leader, C. Subramaniam, to accept this arrangement, signaling a shift in the party's focus away from Tamil Nadu as a Congress stronghold.

-The opposition front was a coalition of Kamaraj led Indian National Congress (Organisation) (Congress (O)), Rajaji's Swatantara Party, Samyukta Socialist Party, the Tamil Nadu Toilers' Party, the Republican Party and the Coimbatore District Agriculturist Association.
+The opposition front was a coalition of Kamaraj led Indian National Congress (Organisation) (Congress (O)), which joined hands with rival Rajaji's Swatantara Party, Samyukta Socialist Party, the Tamil Nadu Toilers' Party, the Republican Party and the Coimbatore District Agriculturist Association in a bid to unseat the DMK government from power.